CantarinoG/basic-ecommerce/KANBAN.md

     - Completed: N/A
     - Notes: N/A

+## 🔍 Review

+## ✅ Done

-- [ ] **#03 Populate DB**
+- [x] **#03 Populate DB**
     - Description: DB must be populated with data from data.json.
     - Added: 26/01
-    - Completed: N/A
+    - Completed: 26/01
     - Notes: N/A

-## 🔍 Review

-## ✅ Done